School Psychology, M.S.

 In order to apply, please follow the steps below:

-1. Make a formal application to Southern Connecticut State University's Graduate School.
+1. Make a formal application and submit a non-refundable fee to Southern Connecticut State University's Graduate School.
 The application can be found and completed online.
-A non-refundable fee of $50 must be paid at the time of submission with a credit card.

 2. Follow the directions in the application portal for all application materials.
 Send official transcripts* from ALL institutions where you have completed coursework.
 If an applicant is sending official transcripts in hard-copy format, these hard-copies should be sent to: